-Physical Education Program
+Physical Education & Health Education

-Secondary physical education, grades 6 - 12, includes development beyond the basic skills and concepts and focuses on application, responsibility, participation, and an appreciation for sports and physical activities.
+Secondary Physical Education, grades 6 - 12, includes development beyond the basic skills and concepts and focuses on application, responsibility, participation, and an appreciation for sports and physical activities.
 Students may choose from a wide variety of electives that promote physical literacy and physical fitness.